 The Planning Director shall adopt administrative rules for how the City processes preapplication conferences.
-The rules shall ensure that preapplication conferences are held in a timely fashion and provide a thorough explanation of all required City permits, fees, and approvals for any given development proposal.
-They shall include standards for scheduling, conducting, and communicating the outcomes of preapplication conferences.
+The procedures shall ensure that preapplication conferences are held in a timely fashion and provide a thorough explanation of all required City permits, fees, and approvals for any given development proposal.
+The administrative rules shall include standards for scheduling, conducting, and communicating the outcomes of preapplication conferences.